WMI believes that funding education locally will encourage and allow students to make an impact in their communities.

 345 Scholars from 42 countries!

-Our Student Scholars pursue degrees in various fields, including medicine and health sciences, community development, education, law, agriculture, social work, business, information technology and engineering.
-The WMI scholarship program currently supports students in 42 countries, with over 185 Student Scholars and 160 Graduate Scholars.
+Our student scholars pursue degrees in various community-orientated fields, including medicine and health sciences, community development, education, and social work and fields essential to the growth of their countries, including law, agriculture, business, information technology and engineering.
+The WMI scholarship program currently supports students in 42 countries, with 185 student scholars and 160 graduate scholars.

 WMI Scholar Spotlight